This article may contain links from our affiliate partners. Please read how we make money!

 7. Superhydrophobic

 Superhydrophobic pans contain coatings with a nanoscopic layer that can resist water.
 It has a very low degree of nonstick properties compared to the other pans.
-However, it’s a cheaper alternative to Teflon pans.
+However, it’s a cheaper alternative to a Teflon frying pan.

 Pros: